-10 Empirical Evaluation
+8 Empirical Evaluation

-We evaluated our system on two email related learning tasks.
-First, we consider the attachment prediction task, which involves learning to predict when the user intends to attach a file to an email.
-Second, we consider the importance prediction task, which involves learning to predict when the user intends to set the importance of an email to either high or low as opposed to not setting importance.
-Both of these are easily specified via our demonstration interface.
-For both of these learning tasks we used a knowledge base that contained 340 real emails authored by a single desktop user.
-The user provided 18 features as guidance to our learner for each task, which here were all key words in the body text.
+We evaluated our system on two email related learning tasks: 1) attachment prediction, which involves learning to predict when the user intends to attach a file to an email, and 2) importance prediction, which involves learning to predict when the user intends to set the importance of an email to either high or low.
+We used a knowledge base that contained 340 real emails authored by a single desktop user.
+The user provided 18 features as guidance for each task, which were all keywords in the body text.

-We conducted experiments by first dividing the dataset into a training set of 256 instances and a test set of 84 instances.
+We divided the dataset into a training set of 256 instances and a test set of 84 instances.
 To simulate the effect of a growing email knowledge base, we further divide the training set to create multiple training sets of increasing sizes: 64 non-overlapping training sets of size 4, 32 sets of size 8, 16 sets of size 16 and so forth.
-For each training set size, we train on individual training set and use the learned classifier on the test set to compute the Kappa coefficient, which is a common evaluation metric in cases when the labels have a skewed distribution, which is the case for us (positive class percentages are 26% and 10% for our data).
-Finally, we compute the mean Kappa coefficient for each training set size, which allows us to plot learning curves.
+For each training set size, we train on individual training set and use the learned classifier on the test set to compute the Kappa coefficient ( $\kappa$ ).
+Finally, we compute the mean $\kappa$ for each training set size, which allows us to plot learning curves.
 In order to evaluate the relative impact of the user-provided features and our automated parameter tuning, we generated learning curves for 4 different configurations of our system: A) No Feature Guidance + No Parameter Tuning, B) Feature Guidance + No Parameter Tuning, C) No Feature Guidance + Parameter Tuning, and D) Feature Guidance + Parameter Tuning.